Confidaunt/quartz_NystarRetired/content/People/Dawn.md

 Cause: None
 draft: false
 ---
-Summary: Dawn, the precocious mage who was very short sun elf, fire druid.
-She and Kezza live in the slums.
+Dawn is a short sun elf and a precocious fire druid.
+She, [[Gael]] and [[Keza]] live in the slums.
 Her mom also lives in the slums and is sick.

-Appearance:

-First Met:

-Last Met: